 A home for birds, bats and badgers

-If you are interested in creating your own Centenary woodland, our team can help you.
-Please contact Andrew Campbell, Senior Advice & Partnership Manager Scotland, on email@example.com or call 0343 770 5763.
+If you are interested in creating your own woodland in Scotland our outreach team can help you.
+Please contact email@example.com or call 0343 770 5763.

-We have raised £1 million towards creating Dreghorn Woods but we still need your help to complete this inspiring project.
+We have raised £1 million towards creating Dreghorn Woods but we still need your help to manage this inspiring project ongoing.

 Your donation will help with the creation and future management of Dreghorn Woods, benefiting people and wildlife for years to come.